eugen0329/vim-esearch/README.md

 - 2 preview modes using both neovim floating windows or plain split windows.
 - Interactions are done via API methods, that can be modified or reused to personalize the workflow.
 - Third party plugins integration:
-  - vim-visual-multi (multiple cursors plugin) is guarded from editing filenames and line numbers.
+  - vim-visual-multi (multiple cursors plugin) is guarded against editing filenames and line numbers.
-  - Most of file browsers (nerdtree, dirvish, netranger, defx) can be used to specify search paths.
+  - Most of the file browsers (nerdtree, dirvish, netranger, defx) can be used to specify search paths.

 ### Install